BoukrimYounes/Taskify/README.md

 6. When you update a task’s type/status, it will instantly update for all assigned members.
 7. Manage your tasks and track progress easily via your personalized task board.

-8.
 # 🤝 Collaborators

-We collaborated to develop **Edumate**, each contributing to different aspects of the project:
+We collaborated to develop **Taskify**, each contributing to different aspects of the project:

 | Name                | GitHub Profile                                      | Role                                                |
 |-------------------- |---------------------------------------------------- |---------------------------------------------------- |